 - Clean and modern interface.

-It’s a CalDAV-centered Linux calendar app that allows calendars to sync with multiple applications on a host of dissimilar platforms.
+It’s a CalDAV-centered Linux calendar app that allows calendars to sync with multiple applications on various dissimilar platforms.
 It is present in an early development phase, which has a set of inadequate features and may contain some bugs.